abysmal-user/project-one-elk/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat checks for any changes made to the file system.
+Metricbeat on the other hand checks for changes in system metrics.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the playbook file to the Ansible Control Node.
-- Update the _____ file to include...
+- Update the hosts file to include the network IPs you want to update.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to the updated VM to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+You can copy the playbooks from Git.
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ In order to have Ansible run on a specific machine, you need to change /etc/ansible/hosts.
+All you have to do is change the network IPs under the section that the ansible updates (Comment out the IPs not needed for the update).
 - The URL used to check if the ELK server was running was http://52.175.210.76:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._